 Electrolytes are another "benefit" of sports drinks.
 Quick, without looking any further, define the word "Electrolyte."

 The American Heritage® Dictionary defines an electrolyte as: "Any of various ions, such as sodium, potassium, or chloride, required by cells to regulate the electric charge and flow of water molecules across the cell membrane."

 A normal diet contains all three of these electrolyte minerals in excess, and your kidneys limit their loss from the body.
 Drinking "added electrolytes" in most cases is simply a waste.

-So now we've learned that sports drinks can have high levels of sugar, added calories, oxygenation, herbs and other additives that in most cases offer no benefit, and in some cases can actually cause harm.
-Reading further down the ingredient lists we also discover some have fat, caffeine or other stimulants.
+So now we've learned that sports drinks can have high levels of sugar, added calories, oxygenation, herbs and other additives that in most cases offer no benefit, and in some cases, can cause harm.
+Reading further down the ingredient lists, we also discover some have fat, caffeine or other stimulants.

 Knowing this, should anyone drink sports drinks?

-SPECIAL NOTE: In the Am J Physiol Endocrinol Metab 289: E1023-E1029, 2005 a study was conducted to find out what happened when people drank high-sugar drinks during exercise.
+SPECIAL NOTE: In the Am J Physiol Endocrinol Metab 289: E1023-E1029, 2005, a study was conducted to determine what happened when people drank high-sugar drinks during exercise.
 Officially, here's what they said.

 "Ingestion of carbohydrate during exercise may blunt the stimulation of fat oxidative pathways by raising plasma insulin and glucose concentrations and lowering plasma free fatty acid (FFA) levels, thereby causing a marked shift in substrate oxidation."